Excel Match Multiple Criteria (Table of Contents)

 - Microsoft Excel tests all the conditions under AND even if the previous condition is checked and appeared as FALSE.
-This is a bit unusual as in other programming languages if the previously checked condition is returned as FALSE under logical AND, system stops checking other subsequent conditions.
+This is a bit unusual as in other programming languages if the previously checked condition is returned as FALSE under logical AND, the system stops checking other subsequent conditions.

 - Logical AND returns TRUE if all the conditions inputted are satisfied.
-Otherwise, it returns as FALSE
+Otherwise, it returns as FALSE.

 - Logical OR returns TRUE if at least one of the conditions is satisfied.
 If no other condition is satisfied, it returns as FALSE.

 This has been a guide to Excel Match Multiple Criteria.
-Here we discuss how to Match Multiple Criteria along with practical examples and downloadable excel template.
+Here we discuss how to Match Multiple Criteria along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –